NeilGirdhar/efax/README.rst

   - multivariate complex:

-    - with unit variance and zero pseudo-variance
+    - with fixed unit variance and zero pseudo-variance
     - circularly symmetric

 - on a finite set: